ISEDemoLab/Cloud_Based_Load_Balancers/traefik/ReadMe.md

 ## Configure Traefik as a System Service

+Following this section will require you to move your configuration files and logs to `/etc/traefik`.
+Be sure to update the `traefik.yaml` static configuration file with the new locations.

 Make `traefik` executable and move to `/usr/local/bin`
 ``` from ~/traefik
 sudo chmod +x traefik